 Ch 6 ab.
 Physical and Biophysical Chemistry Laboratory.
 10 units (1-6-3); second, third terms.
 Prerequisites: Ch 1, Ch 4 ab, and Ch 21 or Ch 24 or equivalents (may be taken concurrently).
 Introduction to modern physical methods in chemistry and biology.
 Techniques include laser spectroscopy, microwave spectroscopy, electron spin resonance, nuclear magnetic resonance, mass spectrometry, FT-IR, fluorescence, X-ray diffraction, scanning probe microscopies, and UHV surface methods.
 The two terms can be taken in any order.
 Instructors: Beauchamp, Weitekamp.

 Ch 7.
 Advanced Experimental Methods in Bioorganic Chemistry.
-9 units (1-6-2); third term.
+9 units (1-6-2); second term.
 Prerequisites: Ch 41 abc, and Bi/Ch 110, Ch 4 ab.
 Enrollment by instructor’s permission.
 Preference will be given to students who have taken Ch 5 a or Bi 10.
 This advanced laboratory course will provide experience in the powerful contemporary methods for polypeptide and oligonucleotide synthesis.
 Experiments will address nucleic acid and amino acid protecting group strategies, biopolymer assembly and isolation, and product characterization.
 A strong emphasis will be placed on understanding the chemical basis underlying the successful utilization of these procedures.
 In addition, experiments to demonstrate the application of commercially available enzymes for useful synthetic organic transformations will be illustrated.
 Instructor: Hsieh-Wilson.

 Ch 8.
 Experimental Procedures of Synthetic Chemistry.
 9 units (1-6-2); first term.
 Prerequisites: Ch 1 ab and Ch 3 a or Ch 3 x.
 Previous or concurrent enrollment in Ch 41 is strongly recommended.
 Introduction to the synthesis of organic and organometallic compounds, and to methods of separation, purification, and spectroscopic characterization used in chemical research.
 Instructor: Mendez.